layer-3/docs/docs/legacy/architecture/risk-management.md

 A State Channel Dispute is triggered manually by a broker and signals an issue between the broker and the protocol.
 For example, when a broker discovers a bug in the smart clearing protocol.

+While state channels have an automated way to challenge a state for unlocking escrowed funds, this does not cover all possible malicious behavior happening off-chain.

 State Channel Disputes trigger a halt of the trading channel and a manual intervention from the Yellow Network support team.
 If the dispute can be resolved the state channel is reopened for trading.
 If no solution is found, the channel is closed and all open positions are reverted, using brokers' collateral if necessary.

+## Online Dispute Resolution Center (ODRC)

+The **Yellow Online Dispute Resolution Center (ODRC)** can handle all manual disputes through auditing logs and quorum vote of appointed anonymous auditors.

+### Participant Registry

+The registry is a reputation database for participants, recording key information such as:
+- Trading volume
+- Disputes lost
+- Amount of capital locked
+- Public key registration
+- Reputation scores

+Any participant can file a dispute against another participant for a filing fee.
+An independent arbitration board consults the audit trails available and enforces the outcome of the dispute, which may result in:
+- A reputation fault
+- A token slash (participant collateral can be slashed in case of dispute loss)

+**Reputation and disputes are recorded on-chain in the participant registry**, ensuring transparency and accountability across the network.